The Delivery Truth Engine

 The numbers contradict each other materially.
 Fix the contradictions, then re-run.

 Why this matters.
 The cost of a bad board meeting isn’t the meeting — it’s the next three weeks of recovery.
-The Board-Safe Gate stops bad packs going out, full stop.
+The share-ready check stops bad packs going out, full stop.

 See the Delivery Truth Engine in your own data.

-Reconciles delivery signals into board-safe decisions.
+Turns delivery signals into decisions you can share.
 Live in every steering pack.